 If you want more, I wrote a series of posts on attendance v. engagement that you can access for free below.

 I also outlined much of the strategy in my new book, Lasting Impact, designed for discussion you can have with your staff and elder board.
-You can download a free chapter here or get a deal on bulk orders here.
+You can get a deal on bulk orders here.
 If you’re looking to walk through this material and dive much deeper into conversation, check out my Church Growth Masterclass, open now.

 Here are some blog posts and Leadership Podcast episodes for additional reading, listening and context: